3D variational autoencoder for fingerprinting microstructure volume elements: Results

 For the Euler angle edge cases, four common textures were considered, as described in Section~\ref{subsubsec:test_data}.
 Figure~\ref{fig:reconstructions_texture} shows examples of slices from a random VE for each texture component.

 As before, the mean misorientation was calculated across 100 samples for each of these edge cases and the results are provided in Table~\ref{tab:misorientation_texture}.
-The reconstruction accuracy here is comparable to the training data for the brass and copper examples.
-However, there is a significant improvement over the training loss for the cube and Goss textures.
+The reconstruction accuracy here is comparable to the training data for the brass and copper examples, with a slight drop in accuracy for the copper case.